 );

-• Performant: Only components using specific atoms are re-rendered.
+- Performant: Components using specific atoms are alone re-rendered.

 Disadvantages

-• Uncontrolled atoms: Developer need to work on their atomic thinking, otherwise they may end up creating too many small atoms.
+- Uncontrolled atoms: Developers must think carefully about atom boundaries to avoid excessive fragmentation.
+Otherwise, they may end up creating too many small atoms.

 Recoil

-Recoil is a state management library developed by Facebook, designed specifically for React.
-It introduces atoms (units of state) and selectors (derived/computed state), enabling fine-grained reactivity and seamless integration with React’s concurrent features like Suspense.
+Recoil is a React-specific state management library.
+It was originally developed by Facebook, designed specifically for React.
+It introduces atoms (units of state) and selectors (derived/computed state), enabling fine-grained reactivity and seamless integration with React’s concurrent features, such as Suspense.

 Example